Please note that Microsoft Security Essentials is currently allowed only for personal use and home based businesses PCs,

 file that contains the Security Essentials installers.
 When successful, the complete page is shown.
 Notice how it displays a script that

-you can open in Scripting Mode and edit.
+you can open in the Script Editor and edit.
 Essentially the wizard does nothing more than compile this script and your

 Security Essentials setup files as an MSI file.
 If you are not happy with the installation script or your need to expand it with,

-say licensing information, you can just open and edit the template script in Scripting Mode and save
+say licensing information, you can just open and edit the template script in the Script Editor and save

 it to the same folder as the Security Essentials setup files.
 You are now using the third box in the